unitaryfund/mitiq/docs/source/examples/combine_ddd_zne.md

 print(obs)
 ```

-For the circuit defined above, the ideal (noiseless) expectation value of the observable is 1, as we will see though, the unmitigated (noisy) result is impacted by depolarizing and readout errors.
+For the circuit defined above, the ideal (noiseless) expectation value of the observable is 1:

 ```python
 from functools import partial